gleesonm1/PetThermoTools/README.md

 You will then need to open Python and install the PyJulia packages by running the following lines: import julia julia.install()

-pyMELTScalc can still be used to perform MELTS calculations if julia/MAGEMin are not installed.
-If this is the case, a warning message will appear when pyMELTScalc is imported to inform the user that MAGEMin calculations cannot be performed.

 # Current calculations
 At the moment, only a small selection of calculations are possible in pyMELTScalc, but this is expected to expand rapidly in the future.